dogmgeen/Tools-For-Computer-Scientists/08-Debugging-with-GDB.md

 You wake up.[^dream]

-In real life, you may not be able to slow down or reset time analyze disasters in detail.[^bank-robber] You can, however, slow down disasters as they happen in your programs.
+In real life, you may not be able to slow down or reset time to analyze disasters in detail.[^bank-robber] You can, however, slow down disasters as they happen in your programs.

 Using a **debugger**, you can slow down the execution of your programs to help you figure out why it's not working.